sguzman/rssify/docs/AI-FRIENDLY.md

 * [ ] Doctest covers canonical usage.
 * [ ] Integration/golden/property tests updated if behavior changed.
 * [ ] `cargo fmt`, `clippy -D warnings` clean.
+* [ ] Dependencies use the latest working crate versions and compile on the pinned toolchain.
+* [ ] A Conventional Commit message suggestion is included with this change.

 ---